bioinfoUQAM/mirLibSpark/README.md

 Once you are inside the docker image, you are in the `src` folder of the `mirLibSpark project`

 ### Pipeline usage: one to several Arabidopsis library.
 Step 1: put some RNA-seq libraries in input folder.
 Use a small demo file for a quick test; or use an Arabidopsis library `GSM1087974` (100.txt) as an example.
+Make sure input is empty before copying.
 ```
 rm -fr ../input/*
 cp ../input_samples/library_a_len1.txt ../input